-Portable Appliance Testing, or as it's commonly known Pat Testing is the legal requirement to ensure that you have all your portable appliances tested over a pre-determined period.
+Portable Appliance Testing, or PAT Testing as it’s commonly known, is the legal requirement to ensure that you have all your portable appliances testing over a pre-determined period.

-The Electricity at Work Regulations places a legal duty on employees, employers and self-employed/sub-contracted persons to comply with the law and requires that a regular program of testing and inspection is carried out and to ensure as far possible no danger results from the use of such equipment, this in effect requires the implementation of a systematic and regular program of maintenance, inspection and testing, which EDS can provide.
+The Electricity at Work Regulations place a legal duty on employees, employers and self-employed/sub-contracted persons to comply with the law.
+They require that a regular programme of testing and inspection is carried out and to ensure as far as possible that no danger results from the use of such equipment.
+This in effect requires the implementation of a systematic and regular program of maintenance, inspection and testing, which EDS can provide.

 EDS carry out all testing in accordance with the IEE’s (Institute of Electrical Engineers) Code of Practice for In-Service Inspection and Testing of Electrical Equipment and conforms to HSE (Health & Safety Executive) guidelines.
 Before commencing any testing, we carry out a risk assessment to ensure work can be carried out safely, effectively and without risk to any individual.